-Discounts on the Discounts utition fees apply for families with two, three or more students attending Catholic Primary and/or Secondary schools within the Caims Discounts are available to holders of certain categories of Health Care and Penaloner Concession Cards, and to families experiencing genuine financial difficulties.
+Discounts on the Diocesan tuition fees apply for families with two, three or more students attending Catholic Primary and/or Secondary schools within the Caims Diocese.
+Further discounts are available to holders of certain categories of Health Care and Pensioner Concession Cards, and to families experiencing genuine financial difficulties.
 Concessions will be considered following engagement with the College.